Piotr72us/Shrewd-Investor/README.md

   ## Description

   Shrewd investor is a mobile app that offers free stock trading for new investors.

+  Application allows users to save stocks in their portfolios.

+  Application allows users to see the current price (and change in price).

+  Application allows users to get more information about the stock.

   ## Table of Contents